Mail Server Settings

 The 'From Address' is the default address used when sending emails from the site.

-The 'Use php's mail() function instead of SMTP' setting tells the system to use a simplied way to send mail.
+The 'Use simplified php mail() function instead of SMTP' setting tells the system to use a simple way to send mail.
 It's intended as the 'easy one-click mail server setup' option (if it works).
+This feature may NOT work in the newer versions of PHP running on the server.

 - The php mail() function is not particularly predictable.